chrisaberger/checks/index.md

 - Micro Experiments Validating Optimizer
 ```

-The contributions structure also mirros the remainder of the paper!
+The contributions structure mirrors the rest of the paper!

 <a name="and">
 ## "Reviewers Use AND Semantics"

 The 1000 things you do right in a paper do not matter, but the one thing you get wrong does.
 I most often screwed this up when I tried to do too many things at the paper at the cost of doing a couple things really well.
-A paper is like building a dam, you better make sure there aren't any holes.
+If you are going to present something you better make sure there aren't any holes, otherwise you should refocus your claims.

 ### Problem
 ```markdown
 We present technique X and show it is the best at tasks A, B, C, and D.
 ```
-Of course there is no problem here if due dillegence has been done on validating tasks A, B, C, and D but you have to make sure that is true.
+Of course there is no problem here if due dillegence has been done on validating technique X on tasks A, B, C, and D but you have to make sure that is true.
+Also, saying something is the best is bold claim!
 Were all of the proper baselines considered?
 Was the experimental setting fully optimized?
 Did you tune all the parameters of your experiment fully?
 Did you review the right literature and existing techniques?
 This is a lot of work, and in this setup you just multiplied it by 4!

 ### Fix
 ```markdown